 - Type the full path of the .msp file, and then press Enter.

-This issue does not occur when you install the update from Microsoft Update.
+This issue does not occur if you install the update through Microsoft Update.

 How to get and install the update